particle-iot/docs/src/content/getting-started/billing/cellular-data.md

 In the basic plan, {{basicTierDataOperationsCellularData}} of cellular data per month is included for each block purchased, per month.

+On most devices, there is an additional 500 MB per SIM per month limit.
+This limit cannot be overridden.

 For Wi-Fi devices (Photon, P1, Argon) there is no limit for direct TCP or UDP data communications, or services that are based on direct communication such as [Blynk](https://blynk.io/).

 ### What consumes data?